 If a lower volume of claims and queries is received and a dividend can be made, the dividend is likely to be a very low percentage of your claim… we estimate that any dividend payable could be less than 1p in the £ and that any payment would likely be made in Spring 2021.

-Your credit record will be cleaned this month
+Your credit record should have been cleaned

 - for the first five of the loans that have been decided to be unaffordable they will remove any defaults or missed payment markers;

 - all unaffordable loans after the first five will be deleted from your credit record.